Lykkedk/SuperPlayer_v2.0/README.md

+# Deprecated - But hey it still works!

 # SuperPlayer_v2.0

 ## This guide is meant as an upgrade guide to my SuperPlayer to use newer versions of CamillaDSP.
 So i assume that you have an existing SuperPlayer working!?